hdShang/arxiv-daily/docs/cs-RO/2025-09-11/papers/250909372v2-vla-adapter-an-effective-paradigm-for-tiny-scale-vision-language-act.md

 ---
 layout: default
-title: VLA-Adapter: An Effective Paradigm for Tiny-Scale Vision-Language-Action Model
+title: "VLA-Adapter: An Effective Paradigm for Tiny-Scale Vision-Language-Action Model"
 ---

 # VLA-Adapter: An Effective Paradigm for Tiny-Scale Vision-Language-Action Model